Concurrent Deterministic Skiplist and Other Data Structures

 \section{Hash Tables}

-Parallel hash tables are not preferred by many applications in computational science for storing and retrieving data due to random memory accesses, resizing and rehashing requirements, which could affect strong scaling of these applications.
-Some of the high performance parallel hash tables we found are implementations using cuckoo hashing~\cite{cuckoo}, hopscotch hashing~\cite{hopscotch} and cilk~\cite{cilk}.
-We chose split-order tables provided by cilk~(TBB) for comparison in this section because it is a dynamic hash table implementation with resizing, rehashing and data migration.
+Parallel hash tables are not preferred by many applications in computational science for storing and retrieving data due to random memory accesses, resizing and rehashing, which affects strong scaling of these applications.
+Some of the high performance parallel hash table implementations we found are cuckoo hashing~\cite{cuckoo}, hopscotch hashing~\cite{hopscotch} and split-order~\cite{cilk}.
+We chose split-order tables provided by cilk~(TBB) for comparison in this section because it is a dynamic hash table implementation with resizing and rehashing.
 Concurrent cuckoo and hopscotch hash table implementations do not have scalable resizing options.
 Our goal was to identify a flexible dynamic concurrent hash table implementation with scalability on many-core processors.

-In our initial evaluation, we found the following reasons for poor performance of concurrent hash table implementations :
+In our initial evaluation, we observed the following reasons for poor performance of concurrent hash table implementations :

-\begin{enumerate} \item Resizing and rehashing : Most implementations of dynamic concurrent hash tables, lock the entire hash table during these operations, which affects scalability for the thread counts and workload sizes discussed in this paper.
-Rehashing also leads to overheads from page faults and cache misses caused by data migration. \item Page faults and cache misses : The performance of large concurrent hash tables suffer from page faults and cache misses caused by random memory accesses, especially on many-core nodes with multiple NUMA nodes. \item Memory management : Large workloads which perform several insertions and deletions have overheads from concurrent calls to mallocs and frees. \item Collisions : Some of the data structures used for managing collisions in hash tables are lists, binary trees and multi-level hash tables.
+\begin{enumerate} \item Resizing and rehashing : Most implementations of dynamic concurrent hash tables, lock the entire hash table during these operations, which affects scalability for large thread counts and workload sizes.
+Implementations in which rehashing is followed by data migration has overheads from page faults and cache misses. \item Page faults and cache misses : The performance of large concurrent hash tables suffer from page faults and cache misses caused by random memory accesses, especially on many-core nodes with multiple NUMA nodes. \item Memory management : Large workloads which perform several insertions and deletions have overheads from several concurrent calls to mallocs and frees. \item Collisions : Some of the data structures used for managing collisions in hash tables are lists, binary trees and multi-level hash tables.
 These data structures should maintain the constant cost per operation invariant for hash table operations.
 The auxiliary data structures should also support concurrent reads and writes. \end{enumerate}